 With this option, you’ll have stainless steel ball bearings and an on/off ratchet with a Clicker and double wooden handles.
 This is an old school looking reel with some high-quality technology.

 Thankfully, this reel is only going to cost you around $60.
-In the same range, Saion also has a 4 inches Fishing Centerpin which is equally good but with a smaller arbor size.
-This 4″ reel is great for float and trotting for Steelhead Coarse Fishing and is around 20% cheaper than the 4.75″ Saion.
+Saion also offers a 4″ Fishing Centerpin, in the same range, which is equally good but with a smaller arbor size.
+This 4″ reel is great for float and trotting for general coarse fishing and is around 20% cheaper than the 4.75″ Saion.

 Cabela’s Okuma Raw

-Reputable brands aren’t always easy to find in the world of centerpin reels.
-However, Cabela’s recently made their own version of a Centerpin reel that works extremely well.
-The reel is an Okuma Design and is marketed under the full name of Okuma Raw II Mooching & Float Reel and has a fully machined beautiful designed aluminum alloy frame.
+Reputable brands aren’t always easy to find in the world of centrepin reels.
+However, Cabela’s recently made their own version of a centrepin reel that works extremely well.
+The reel is an Okuma design and is marketed under the full name of Okuma Raw II Mooching & Float Reel.
+It has a fully machined, beautifully designed aluminum alloy frame.

 The German stainless steel ball bearings create an extremely smooth performance.
 The diameter is 4.5 inches and is able to handle about 50 yards of backing and 200 yards of 8-pound line.

-It’s hard to not enjoy fishing with this reel!
-You’ll receive 13 inches in recovery every turn and it weighs 8.25 ounces.
-It’s going to only cost you around $200!
+It’s hard not to enjoy fishing with this reel!
+You’ll receive 13 inches in recovery every turn, and it weighs 8.25 ounces.
+It’s a mid-range price reel, making it a popular choice for many anglers.

 BER Retro 4.5 Centerpin Reel

-BER Centerpin reels have a bearing seat that doesn’t need time to “Start-Up”.
-There’s no initial spool inertia that can cause any fish to shake the hook.
-These reels are fully made of Canadian materials and you won’t lose out on quality!
+BER Centerpin reels have a bearing seat that doesn’t need time to “start up.”
+This means that there is no initial spool inertia, which can cause a fish to shake the hook.
+These reels are made of Canadian materials, and you won’t lose quality!

-The reel is made of Aircraft Grade Aluminum and the CNC equipment coupled with Cad design software ensures you can work a river with precision fishing.
+The reel is made of aircraft-grade aluminum, and the CNC equipment used to machine it, coupled with CAD design software, ensures you can work a river with precision fishing.
 The anodized finishing gives this reel some necessary quality that can be missing in other reels on the market.

-One of the biggest downsides of this reel is $400.
+One of the biggest downsides of this reel is its price tag…… $400.
 Yes, it’s extremely expensive, but the quality of this reel is hard to beat.
-Ber reels can also be fully customized by the angler!
+One important aspect of Ber reels is that they can be fully customized by the angler!

 Tip: Centerpin reels have a clicker but it is not used whilst fishing, it’s used for transporting the reel.